metalbear-co/mirrord.dev/content/stories/carousell/index.md

 # About yourself
-Praveen Lead Software Engineer at Carousell
+Praveen, Lead Software Engineer at Carousell

 # About your company
 Carousell is a leading multi-category classified and recommerce marketplace in SEA.